 HPC for the next generation of scientists - but not for beginners

 But the characteristics of high-end computer systems are by no means the only source of difficulty.
-The scientific problems that are tackled on such systems are typically quite complex, involve more than one phenomenon and different spatial and time scales, and are often at the leading edge of the scientific or engineering domain.
+The scientific problems that are tackled on such systems are typically quite complex, and are often at the leading edge of the scientific or engineering domain.
 Consequently, CS&E projects are usually carried out by teams with several to as many as dozens of researchers who have expertise in different aspects of the science, mathematical models, numerical algorithms, performance optimisation, visualisation, and programming models and languages.
 Developing software with a large team instead of one or a few collaborators brings its own challenges and need for expertise in software engineering, which also needs to be included in the team.

 Reflecting on the CS&E landscape described above, I was motivated to organise the Argonne Training Program on Extreme-Scale Computing (ATPESC) – an intense, two-week programme that covers most of the topics and skills that are needed to conduct computational science and engineering research on today’s and tomorrow’s high-end computers.
 The programme has three goals.
 First, to provide the participants with in-depth knowledge on several of the topics, especially programming techniques and numerical algorithms that are effective in leading-edge HPC systems.
 Second, to make them aware of available software and techniques for all the topics, so that when their research requires a certain skill or software tools, they know where to look to find it instead of reinventing the tools or methodologies.
 And third, through exposure to the trends in HPC architectures and software, to indicate approaches that are likely to provide performance portability over the next decade or more.

 At Argonne National Laboratory, we have Mira, an IBM Blue Gene/Q system with nearly a million cores; therefore we have first-hand experience with the challenges described above.
 Mira is the current flagship system in the Argonne Leadership Computing Facility (ALCF) that is funded by the Office of Science of the US Department of Energy.
-The ALCF and the companion Oak Ridge Leadership Computing Facility were established by the DOE to support computationally intensive, large-scale research projects with the potential to significantly advance key areas in science and engineering.
 The use of systems like Mira can enable breakthroughs in science, but to use them productively requires significant expertise in computer architectures, parallel programming, algorithms and mathematical software, data management and analysis, debugging and performance analysis tools and techniques, software engineering, approaches for working in teams on large multi-purpose codes, and so on.
 Our training programme exposes the participants to all those topics and provides hands-on exercises for experimenting with most of them.

 In other words, this is not a programme for beginners.
-Many institutions world-wide offer introductory courses.
-Some institutions offer advanced training programmes in scientific computing but they cover fewer topics and usually in less depth.
 The strong interest in our programme indicates that we are filling a gap.
 For example, not many university graduate programmes in the sciences cover software engineering or community codes.
-PhD students in CS&E are understandably instructed to work mostly on their own in implementing the codes for their dissertation research.
-Yet when they begin working in research laboratories or industry, they almost always will work as part of a team and on enhancing existing software.

 Some research laboratories are planning to offer similar training programmes.
 We welcome the proliferation, since there is a growing need for knowledgeable computational scientists and engineers as the value of HPC is recognised in many fields.